Last Glacial Maximum: Glacial climate

 All over the world, climates at the Last Glacial Maximum were cooler and almost everywhere drier.
 In extreme cases, such as Southern Australia and the Sahel, rainfall could have been diminished by up to 90% compared to the present, with flora diminished to almost the same degree as in glaciated areas of Europe and North America.
 Even in less affected regions, rainforest cover was greatly diminished, especially in West Africa where a few refugia were surrounded by tropical grasslands.
 The Amazon rainforest was split into two large blocks by extensive savanna, and the tropical rainforests of Southeast Asia probably were similarly affected, with deciduous forests expanding in their place except on the east and west extremities of the Sundaland shelf.
 Only in Central America and the Chocó region of Colombia did tropical rainforests remain substantially intact – probably due to the extraordinarily heavy rainfall of these regions.
 Most of the world's deserts expanded.
 Exceptions were in what is the present-day Western United States, where changes in the jet stream brought heavy rain to areas that are now desert and large pluvial lakes formed, the best known being Lake Bonneville in Utah.
-This also occurred in Afghanistan and Iran, where a major lake formed in the Dasht-e Kavir.
+Similar conditions occurred in central Iran, where geomorphological evidence from the Masileh Depression indicates that the Hoz-e-Sultan, Mareh, and Salt Lake basins once merged into a single, integrated pluvial lake covering approximately 6,190 square kilometers during the Quaternary.

 In Australia, shifting sand dunes covered half the continent, while the Chaco and Pampas in South America became similarly dry.
 Present-day subtropical regions also lost most of their forest cover, notably in eastern Australia, the Atlantic Forest of Brazil, and southern China, where open woodland became dominant due to much drier conditions.
 In northern China – unglaciated despite its cold climate – a mixture of grassland and tundra prevailed, and even here, the northern limit of tree growth was at least 20° farther south than today.
-In the period before the LGM, many areas that became completely barren desert were wetter than they are today, notably in southern Australia, where Aboriginal occupation is believed to coincide with a wet period between 40,000 and 60,000 years Before Present (BP).
-In New Zealand and neighbouring regions of the Pacific, temperatures may have been further depressed during part of the LGM by the world's most recent supervolcanic eruption, the Oruanui eruption, approximately 25,500 years BP.
+In the period before the LGM, many areas that became completely barren desert were wetter than they are today, notably in southern Australia, where Aboriginal occupation is believed to coincide with a wet period between 60,000 and 40,000 years ago.
+In New Zealand and neighbouring regions of the Pacific, temperatures may have been further depressed during part of the LGM by the world's most recent supervolcanic eruption, the Oruanui eruption, around 25,700 years ago.